A practical guide to Zendesk API basics (and a simpler alternative)

 Expert Verified

 Let's be honest, every support team is looking for ways to work smarter, not harder.
-You want to automate the tedious stuff, get answers to customers faster, and generally make your life inside Zendesk a little easier.
-The Zendesk API often gets thrown around as the key to making all that happen.
+You want to automate tasks, get answers to customers faster, and generally make your life inside Zendesk even more productive.
+The Zendesk API often gets highlighted as the professional key to making all that happen.

-This guide is your translator.
-We’ll walk through the "Zendesk API basics" in plain English, explaining what it is, what it can do, and some of the common bumps in the road.
-More importantly, we’ll show you a modern, no-code alternative that can help you hit those same automation goals in minutes, not months.
+This guide is your introductory resource.
+We’ll walk through the "Zendesk API basics" in plain English, explaining what it is, what it can do, and the technical considerations to keep in mind.
+More importantly, we’ll show you a modern, no-code option that works alongside Zendesk to help you hit those same automation goals efficiently.

 Zendesk API basics: What exactly is the Zendesk API?